bonitasoft/bonita-doc/md/generate-pdf-from-an-office-document.md

 # Generate a PDF from an Office document

-How to use the Generate PDF from and Office document connector.
+How to use the Generate PDF from an Office document connector.

 ## Description
 ::: info